hejhdiss/AIU-Virtual/README.md

 ## Features

 - **Bootable Virtual AI System**: Complete AI environment packaged in a single ISO file for maximum portability and isolation
+- **No External Virtualization Software Required**: Implements its own virtualization layer entirely in Python, eliminating dependencies on VMware, VirtualBox, or other external virtual machine software
+- **Cross-Platform & Cross-Architecture Support**: Native support for Linux, Windows, and macOS on both x86_64 and ARM processors (ARM64/AArch64), with optimized performance for each platform and architecture
 - **Specialized LLM Integration**: Run environment-optimized language models designed specifically for AIU Virtual workflows, not stock models from external sources
 - **Framework Flexibility**: Execute models via Python frameworks including llama-cpp-python, transformers, or custom implementations
 - **Comprehensive Tool Suite**: Built-in Python modules for mathematics, file parsing, NLP, and system utilities with expandable architecture